engineyard/ey-docs/pages/collaboration.md

   - [[Getting Started with Collaboration|account-collaboration]]

-Note, only the account owner needs to request the Collaboration feature.
+Only the account owner needs to request the Collaboration feature.
 They can share their account with other users who haven't requested access to the Collaboration feature.

 Those other developers (Engine Yard Cloud users) can request to join the Collaboration Beta mailing list too.